cmgm15/didomi-devops-challenge/README.md

 - To download S3 big files we can use some strategies.
 Some strategies involved setup in the infrastructure side, like using vpc endpoints or EFS systems.
 For this setup I would like to recommen that the develop for the S3 bucket downloads use multipart feature from S3 and check out streams in nodejs.
 - Get the database secrets directly from secrets manager using the aws-sdk should be the best practice for the lambda functions.
 Right now there is a environment variables available but probably we can delete that and just use the secret manager directly.

-# Next Steps and Improvements
+## Next Steps and Improvements

-Getting more information about the API purpose , the budget available and the security requirements more infrastructure features could be enable.
-There is a little list below:
+If posible for getting more information about the API purpose , the budget available and the security requirements, more infrastructure features could be enable.
+There is a little list below of posible improvements and next steps:

 - Customer managed KMS keys to enable more security in the system and also provide a way to audit all the calls to the KMS operations.
 - EFS to store S3 large objects in order to improve the download time for the lambda functions.
 EFS and Lambda Functions have a directly integration without a lot of development required.